Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Experiment

 To verify the effectiveness of input features and time series model design, 4 ablation experiments are conducted.
 The first one removes the time series features and the model almost falls back to simple MLP network.
 The second one removes features about vessels.
 The third one removes features related to the specific segment.
 The fourth one removes the auxiliary task.
 For each experiment, a new model is trained from scratch.

-Table~\ref{tab:ablation} summarizes the result of ablation study after removing one feature group or auxiliary task at a time.
-The large degradation arises when time series features or segment features are removed.
-For the experiment removing time series features, MAE increases by \textbf{0.34} h and MAPE by \textbf{0.68} percentage points, which hurts the absolute forecasting accuracy significantly.
-Eliminating segment features also leads to performance degradation, with MAE increasing by \textbf{+0.17} h and MAPE increasing by \textbf{3.26\%} percentage points.
-This suggests that segment identity, which records segment characteristics such as scale of sailing durations, is particularly important for the relative accuracy of predictions.
-Removing vessel features leads to \textbf{0.18} h increase in MAE and \textbf{0.67} percentage points increase in MAPE.
-If the auxiliary task is removed, MAE increases by \textbf{0.06} h and MAPE increases by \textbf{0.31} percentage points, which indicates that the task of vessel number prediction at destination ports shares some coordinated signals with the task of sailing duration prediction.
+Table~\ref{tab:ablation} summarizes results of the ablation study after removing one feature group or auxiliary task at a time.
+The large degradations arise when time series features or segment features are removed.
+For the experiment removing time series features, MAE increases by \textbf{0.34} h, MAPE by \textbf{0.68} percentage points, and RMSE by \textbf{2.17} h, which hurts the absolute forecasting accuracy significantly.
+Eliminating segment features also leads to performance degradation, with MAE increasing by \textbf{0.17} h, MAPE increasing by \textbf{3.26} percentage points, and RMSE increasing by \textbf{0.97} h.
+This suggests that segment identifiers which record segment characteristics are particularly important for the relative accuracy of predictions.
+Removing vessel features leads to \textbf{0.18} h increase in MAE, \textbf{0.67} percentage points increase in MAPE, and \textbf{1.02} h increase in RMSE.
+If the auxiliary task is removed, MAE increases by \textbf{0.06} h, MAPE increases by \textbf{0.31} percentage points, and RMSE increases by \textbf{0.07} h, which indicates that the task of vessel number predictions in destination ports shares some coordinated signals with the task of sailing duration predictions.
 Overall, time series features, vessel features, segment features and the auxiliary task design all contribute to the improvement of prediction accuracy.
-Time series features and segment features contribute the most, followed by the auxiliary task and vessel characteristics.
+Time series features and segment features contribute the most, followed by vessel characteristics and the auxiliary task.